-What if this same part was searched for 100 times, not ordered, but is in stock.
-This should tell you there may be a pricing issue and that needs to be modified.
+What if this same part was searched for 100 times, not ordered, but is in stock?
+This should tell you there may be a pricing issue that needs to be modified.
 Through email marketing, you can send a promotion reflecting that new price to website users and drive traffic back to that part.
 Or you could run banner ads showing that the part is now offered at a reduced price.

 Another common situation we see is that one part is being returned at a much higher rate than others.
-Maybe there’s an issue with the product information that is causing a disconnect between the organization and the end-user.
-Often adding updated images, detailed product descriptions, and specifications will clear up that confusion and give the end-user a clearer picture of where that part fits and what it’s used for.
+Maybe there’s an issue with the product information that is causing a disconnect between the organization and the end user.
+Often adding updated images, detailed product descriptions, and specifications will clear up that confusion and give the end user a clearer picture of where that part fits and what it’s used for.

 These examples show the value of applying analytics data to drive traffic and increase conversions.
-Though it’s often a step that’s skipped, understanding this information and making informed decisions is critical to fully maximizing an online sales channel.
+Though it’s often a step that’s skipped, understanding this information and making informed decisions is critical to fully maximize an online sales channel.